KnowEnG/DRaWR/README.md

 ```
 install.packages("DRaWR")
 ```
 You will be prompted to select a local CRAN mirror to install from.
-The DRaWR package and its dependancies will be automatically downloaded and installed.
+The DRaWR package and its dependencies will be automatically downloaded and installed.
 Details on alternative methods for installing CRAN packages are available [here](https://cran.r-project.org/doc/manuals/r-release/R-admin.html).

 Every time you open R and wish to use the installed DRaWR library, load its functions with
 ```